jierdin/sprout/operating-agreement.md

 Unallocated One Hundred Fifty Non-Voting Units

+	11. Distributed Organization.
+[TODO: Option to have a DAO or other voting system for governance]

   IN WITNESS WHEREOF, the parties hereto have executed, setting their hands and seals this Separate Series Agreement as of the date first-above stated.